Dimension of posets with planar cover graphs excluding two long incomparable chains: Introduction

-The construction in~\cite{bib:Tro-aographs} shows that for every $d\geq 2$, there is a poset $P$ satisfying the following conditions: (a)~the dimension of $P$ is $d$; (b)~$P$ has a unique minimal element and a unique maximal element; and (c)~the cover graph of $P$ is planar.
-On the other hand, in~\cite{bib:TroWan}, the following result is proved for planar posets.
+The construction in~\cite{Tro78} shows that for every $d\geq 2$, there is a poset with dimension $d$, a unique minimal element, a unique maximal element, and a planar cover graph.
+On the other hand, in~\cite{TW16}, the following result is proved for planar posets.